 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA) based on the most recent data.
+Below is a comparison table highlighting the strengths and weaknesses of two companies, Cisco Systems, Inc. (CSCO) and Comcast Corporation (CMCSA).

 |---|---|---|